-Cracked nipples occur when the skin on your nipples is broken or cracked.
+Cracked nipples occur when a the skin on your nipples is broken or cracked.
 It is similar to when your lips crack during cold, dry winters.
+Cracks while breastfeeding are very common.
+It’s important to keep the skin around your nipples as healthy and moisturized as possible, so that it doesn’t crack or become irritated.
 A broken nipple is quite painful and will often bleed.

 The most likely cause of broken nipples is improper latch on.
 It is best to avoid cracked nipples by encouraging a proper latch on.
 Once you have injured nipples, you will be in a continuous loop:

-- your nipples feel terrible during a feeding session.
+- your nipples feel terrible during a feeding session,

-– They begin to heal and feel better in between feedings,
+- they begin to heal and feel better in between feedings,

 - but then they crack again during the next feeding.

 It almost feels like the cycle will never end.

 There is no real way to “fix” a cracked nipple; you need to wait and let your body repair itself.
 You can encourage healing by eating healthy food and taking care of yourself.
 A nutritious diet will help your body repair itself.
 A good diet will provide you with the energy & nutrients to support the breastfeeding process.